ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 When you [create a file share](/docs/vpc?topic=vpc-file-storage-create), you select the share size and IOPS performance that is available, based on a file storage profile.
 Currently, all file shares are created based on the high-performance [dp2](#dp2-profile) profile.

-[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.
+[Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

 File shares that were created during the beta and limited availability phases of zonal file shares, using either [tiered](#fs-tiers) profiles or the [custom](#fs-custom) profile can continue to operate based on those profiles.
 You can also update these file shares to use the `dp2` profile or switch to another previous generation profile.
 However, previous profiles are not supported when creating new file shares, and only file shares with the `dp2` profile can use new features such as encryption-in-transit, cross-zone mounting, cross-account sharing, and snapshots.